 So let’s do a little more digging here.

 Okay.
 At its core shame is “believing we are unworthy of love and belonging or not good enough.”
 Worse still, the consequences of shame are low self-esteem, diminished self image, poor self concept, and deficient body-image.
 According to the experts, shame itself produces self-doubt and disrupts both security and confidence.
 It can become an impediment to the experience of belonging.

-Add in a few more inhibitory emotions — a little guilt and anxiety …
+Add in a few more inhibitory emotions that come to life in darkness — a little guilt and anxiety …

 Whoa.
-It’s no wonder that many women come away from infertility as emotional head cases — oh, sorry, that’s my unscientific term to describe how I felt for an extended period of time.
+It’s no wonder that many women come away from infertility as emotional head cases.
+(Sorry, that’s my unscientific term to describe how I felt for an extended period of time plodding through darkness.)